 Given I wasn’t making any sales on the other platforms anyway, why not try it?
 I unsubscribed my book from Smashwords faster than you could say “why haven’t I sold any copies through you?“, and enrolled in KDP Select, making my book free for a 24-hour period.

 Then, things got interesting.

 The KDP Select Experiment: Results

 2 hours down, 80 downloads.
-While I slept at night, it was downloaded around 200 times.
+While I slept at night, it was downloaded over 200 times.

 At the end of the 24 hour period, my book had been downloaded 400+ times – a lot more than I’d sold during six weeks of being in the Kindle store.

 After the freebie period was over, people continued downloading the book.
 Not at the same rate of 20-50 sales per hour, but in the following week I had a 600% increase in sales.

 To be clear, we’re not talking Stieg Larsson numbers here, but for me as a first time author and newbie to Amazon, this was a breakthrough, and made me grin like a little kid.